giulianopz/lfd259/chapters/5/d.md

 ## Deployment

-With the ReplicaSets of a Deployment being kept, you can also roll back to a previous revision by using the `--record` option of the kubectl command, which allows annotation in the resource definition:
+With the ReplicaSets of a Deployment being kept, you can also roll back to a previous revision by using the `--record` option of the kubectl command, which allows you to record current command in the annotations of the resources being created or updated:
 ```
 $ kubectl set image deploy mydeploy myapp=myapp:2.9 --record
 deployment.apps/mydeploy image updated